XSS3cut10n3r/WorldCup26/README.md

   in its next match.
 - **Bigger finals.** Roughly 20% more goals are expected in the final than in a normal match.
-- **Realistic shootouts.** Level knockout games go to extra time first, tuned so penalty shootouts happen about as often as in past World Cups (~three a tournament).
+- **Realistic knockout scoring.** Knockout games stay lively, around 2.3 goals a game in regulation, in line with recent World Cups, rather than cagey 0–0s.
+- **True-to-life shootouts.** Level games go to extra time, then penalties.
+A small *Dixon-Coles* correction (the `dcRho` dial) fixes a known quirk of the usual scoring model, which slightly under-counts low-scoring draws: it nudges the 0–0, 1–1, 1–0 and 0–1 outcomes so games finish level at the real-world rate, without changing the total goals or who is favoured.
+That lifts shootouts to about **six a tournament**, roughly one in five knockout games, which is the World Cup's historical rate.
+With 2026's 32 knockout matches (double the old format), that is more shootouts in absolute terms than past editions.

 Every one of these is a small, labelled dial in `elo.json`'s `params` block, so you can nudge the model's personality without touching code.